open-policy-agent/opa-idea-plugin/hack/README.md

 * internet access to download tools

 ### verify-toc.sh
-This script check if the `table of content` (a.k.a `toc`) of all documents in the repo  must be updated.
+This script checks if the `table of content` (a.k.a `toc`) of all documents in the repository must be updated.
 If any change is needed it will prompt the new toc.

 *note: This script can be run from any folder within the repository*